-NASA requires Phase II Offeror to provide commercialization and business planning information in the proposal and is enforcing a requirement that firms provide a minimum and a maximum amount of information as required by page length.
+NASA requires Phase II offeror to provide commercialization and business planning information in the proposal and is enforcing a requirement that firms provide a minimum and a maximum amount of information as required by page length.
 Firms that do not meet this requirement may be considered nonresponsive to this requirement and the proposal may not receive a score under Section 4.4.2: Factor 4: Commercialization and Business Planning, which could result in an overall lower score for the proposal.

 The Commercialization Plan should provide the following information to communicate and validate that the firm has the knowledge and ability to commercialize the innovation being proposed.
 Offerors shall provide at a minimum the following information in the Commercialization Plan.

-- 1. Market Feasibility and Competition Strategy: Describe (a) the target market(s) of the innovation and the associated product or service; (b) the competitive advantage(s) of the product or service; (c) key potential customers and applications, including NASA mission programs, prime contractors, and non-NASA commercial customers as applicable; (d) projected market size (NASA, other Government and/or non-Government); (e) the projected time to market and estimated market share within five years from market-entry; and (f) anticipated competition from alternative technologies, products and services and/or competing domestic or foreign entities. - 2.
-Commercialization Strategy: Present the commercialization strategy for the innovation and associated product or service and its relationship to the Offeror's business plans for the next five years.
-Describe experience and record in technology commercialization, and any existing and projected commitments (e.g., Government Phase III funding, Industry Investment, etc.). - 3.
-Financial Strategy: Delineate private financial resources committed to the development and transition of the innovation into market-ready product or service.
+- 1. Market Feasibility and Competition Strategy: Describe (a) the target market(s) of the innovation and the associated product or service; (b) the competitive advantage(s) of the product or service; (c) key potential customers and applications, including NASA mission programs, prime contractors, and non-NASA commercial customers as applicable; (d) projected market size (NASA, other Government and/or non-Government); (e) the projected time to market and estimated market share within five years from market-entry; and (f) anticipated competition from alternative technologies, products, and services and/or competing domestic or foreign entities. - 2.
+Commercialization Strategy: Present the commercialization strategy for the innovation and associated product or service and its relationship to the offeror's business plans for the next five years.
+Describe experience and record in technology commercialization, and any existing and projected commitments (e.g., Government Phase III funding, Industry Investment, etc.).

+- 3. Financial Strategy: Delineate private financial resources committed to the development and transition of innovation into market-ready products or services.
 Describe current investment, sales, licensing, and other indicators of commercial potential and feasibility.
 Describe the projected financial requirements and the expected or committed capital and funding sources necessary to support the planned commercialization of the innovation.
 Provide evidence of current financial condition (e.g., standard financial statements including a current cash flow statement). - 4.
-Intellectual Property: Describe plans and current status of efforts to secure intellectual property rights (e.g., patents, copyrights, trade secrets) necessary to obtain investment, attain at least a temporary competitive advantage, and achieve planned commercialization.
+Intellectual Property: Describe plans and current status of efforts to secure intellectual property rights (e.g., patents, copyrights, trade secrets) necessary to obtain investment, attain at least a temporary competitive advantage, and achieve planned commercialization. - 5.
+Assistance and Mentoring: Describe the plans for securing needed technical or business assistance through mentoring, partnering, or through arrangements with state assistance programs, Small Business Development Centers (SBDCs), Federally funded research laboratories, Manufacturing Extension Partnership Centers, Federal programs, or other assistance providers.
+Identify if any assistance and mentoring are being requested under your TABA needs assessment and provide details in this section of the Commercialization Plan.
+The TABA needs assessment is reviewed separately from the Commercialization Plan.